burakbayramli/kod/nomadicterrain/README.md

 * given a book file and from percentage to percentage parameters, it will extract the text from the file, and write it as text in out directory.

+GPS coordinates are retrieved from gpslogger, install this app first before using this application and have gpslogger log its output to a known file.
+The name of that file goes under `gps` label in the config below.

 Sample .nomadicterrain config (the two numbers after the zip filename are SCALEX and SCALEY).

 ```